Peer-reviewed veterinary case report

 Plain-English summary

-A 10-year-old castrated male pony was seen by a veterinarian because he had been showing signs of abdominal pain that came and went for three days.
-The vet discovered that part of the pony's small colon was trapped through a tear in a ligament near the stomach and spleen.
+A 10-year-old castrated male pony was brought in for abdominal pain that had been happening intermittently for three days.
+The vet discovered that a part of the small colon was trapped through a tear in the gastrosplenic ligament.
 The affected section of the colon was surgically removed and then reconnected.
-After the surgery, the pony recovered well and was able to return to his normal activities.
-This case highlights that while it's rare, a trapped small colon should be considered when diagnosing abdominal pain in horses.
+After the surgery, the pony made a full recovery and was able to return to his normal activities.

 Abstract